l-Luna/PrismaticHelper/DOCUMENTATION.md

 #### `set_flag, flag = , value = true`
 Sets the flag with the given name to the given value (`true` or `false`).

+#### `run_playback, recording =`
+Makes the player act out the given playback recording, starting from their current position.
+Collision with solids is disabled during playback, as the player follows the recording exactly.
+For technical reasons, dashes don't have full visual effects.

 ### Parameter values